robotology/icub-tests/README.md

     $ testrunner --verbose --suit basics-icubSim.xml -o camera-result.txt
 ```

-#Writing new test cases
+## Writing new test cases

-* create a folder with the name of your test case in the `icub-tests/src/` folder to keep your test codes:
+* Create a folder with the name of your test case in the `icub-tests/src/` folder to keep your test codes:

 ```
     $ mkdir icub-tests/src/example-test